aswdBatch/Aswd-OS/README.md

 ├── usbboot/          — Custom bootloader chain (MBR, VBR, stage2, trampoline) └── users/            — User management (up to 8 users, admin)
 ```
+If you want the really detailed list of what is what then check agents.md as i am too fucking lazy to reorganize it properly.

 ---